yhw086/PowerOutageAnalysis/README.md

 ### Missingness Dependency

-#### 1. (MCAR)
+#### 1. `Outage.duration` and `Customers.affected`
 Null Hypothesis: the distribution of the number of affected customers is the same whether power outage duration is missing or not.

 Alternative hypothesis: the distribution of the number of affected customers is not the same whether power outage duration is missing or not.

-Observed Statistics: the absolute difference between customers.affected and missing_duration.
+Observed Statistics: the absolute difference between Customers.affected and missing_duration.

 We use permutation test to shuffle the missingness of number of affected customers 1000 times.
 We can get 1000 simulating absolute differences.
 Then we compare these 1000 absolute differences to the observed difference, and calculate the p-value that is the probability of observing a absolute difference as extreme or more extreme than the observed difference, assuming the null hypothesis is true.
-Observed statistics:  20599.732900432893
+Observed statistic:  20599.732900432893

 Finally, we get the p-value, which is 0.684.
 As 0.05 is our significance threshold, since 0.684 > 0.05, we fail to reject the null hypothesis that the distribution of the affected customers is the same whether power outage duration is missing or not.
+The result suggests that the distribution of the number of customers affected is not statistically different between the groups with missing and non-missing outage duration data.
+In essence, the missingness of power outage duration data does not appear to be related to the number of customers affected.

-Based on our test result, we can see that the missingness of the power outage duration does not depend on the affected customers.
+Based on our test result, we can see that the missingness of the power outage duration **does not depend on the affected customers**.

 <iframe src="figures/perm_test_diff.html" width=800 height=600 frameBorder=0></iframe>

 **Therefore, we conclude that the missingness of the power outage duration does not depend on the affected customers.**

-#### 2. (MAR)
+#### 2. `Outage.duration` and `Climate`

 Null Hypothesis: the distribution of the climate(normal and extreme) is the same whether power outage duration is missing or not.